WorldFirst Review: Exchange Rates, Transfer Fees & Alternatives

-While the great exchange rates and global coverage are certainly a plus for WorldFirst, its minimum transfer of $1000 for personal accounts potentially locks out many customers looking to transfer small regular amounts to their families back home.
+While the desirable exchange rates and global coverage are attractive, WorldFirst offers a minimum transfer limit of $1000 for personal accounts, ostracising customers looking to make smaller, regular transfers.

 WorldFirst has a tiered and transparent exchange rate system with comparatively lower or non-existent transaction fees.
 This combination gives its customers fairly priced and competitive transfer deals.

-Apart from its London, U.K. offices, WorldFirst has 5 other global offices in Netherlands, China - Hong Kong, Australia, Singapore, and Japan.
+Apart from its London, U.K. offices, WorldFirst has 5 other global offices in the Netherlands, China - Hong Kong, Australia, Singapore, and Japan.
 WorldFirst has expanded rapidly and now supports 180 currencies.
-The major transfer corridors for the company are Australia, Canada, France, Europe, Spain, New Zealand and the UK.
+The major transfer corridors for the company are Australia, Canada, France, Europe, Spain, New Zealand, and the UK.

 In addition, WorldFirst has made life easier for its customers by entering into contractual agreements with banks in many of the sending and receiving countries.
 These agreements lower the transfer fees and speed up transactions.